ChrisDuffley/stationPlaylist/readme.md

 * In add-on settings, added a checkbox to let NvDA play a sound when lister requests arrive.
 To use this fully, requests window must pop up when requests arrive.
 * Pressing broadcaster time command (NVDA+Shift+F12) twice will now cause NVDA to announce minutes and seconds remaining in the current hour.
+* It is now possible to use Track Finder (Control+NVDA+F) to search for names of tracks you've searched before.

 ## Version 17.05.1